picsoritdidnthappen/poidh-v3/docs-site/docs/start-here/what-is-poidh.md

 This makes the quality of a bounty important.

-A good bounty is **precise, observable, impactful, doable, and horizon-bound.**
+A good bounty is **precise, observable, impactful, doable, and horizoned.**

 **p — precise**
 The desired outcome is clearly defined.